How can watch videos on Toyota Android Auto in RAV4, Camry, and Highlander (2026 Guide)?

 - Updates matter.

-Software updates on your phone or the car system can improve compatibility.
-If something suddenly stops working after an update, it’s usually a version mismatch that needs attention.
+Software updates on your phone or the car system can make things work better together.
+Sometimes things stop working after you get an update.

 - Availability depends on the region.